About Hahndorf Walking Tours

 In the year 2000, the family returned to Adelaide for their children’s education and to pursue further career opportunities.

 The Adelaide Hills had always held a real attraction to Sharon because of special childhood visits to the area so a dream was realised when they built a home in Hahndorf.

 Great Aunt Amelia Caporn had been the first matron in the local Private hospital in Hahndorf so there was some family history in town as well as in surrounding villages of Mount Barker and Meadows.

 In 2006, whilst on holidays in Canada, Sharon took a walking tour with a local resident in the town of Jasper.
-This rekindled an idea originally sparked several years earlier whilst living in Hawker.The idea being to start a walking tour business in Hawker.
-It was not until several years later, in 2011 when a university degree was completed, and both children had left college, that it was to come to fruition in Hahndorf instead.
+This rekindled an idea originally sparked several years earlier whilst living in Hawker.The idea being to start a walking tour business.
+It was not until several years later, in 2011 when a university degree was completed, and both children had left college, that it was to come to fruition in Hahndorf.
 A village bursting with stories and history.